-- High values of Turbidity and Suspended solids in Kathajodi river along Cuttack city in Pre-monsoon period was due to heavy rainfall. - During immersion period, parameters like turbidity and total solids increase at the immersion sites in comparison to the upstream and downstream stations which may be ascribed to the increase in suspended materials on the water body during immersion of idols. - Dumping of puja materials and left-overs into the water body disrupts the oxygen level of water body and therefore lowering of dissolved oxygen (DO) at the immersion site was observed.
-Simultaneous increase in BOD and COD values at the immersion site on the day of idol immersion were also observed.
+- Turbidity and Suspended solids in Kathajodi river along Cuttack city and in Daya river along Bhubaneswar in during-immersion period was observed to be higher in comparison to the pre- and post-immersion period.
+This may be attributed to the increase in suspended materials on the water body during immersion of idols.
+Whereas, no significant change was observed in case of turbidity and Suspended solid values in Kuakhai river along Bhubaneswar and Musa river along Puri city. - Dumping of puja materials and left-overs into the water body disrupts the oxygen level of water body and therefore increase in BOD and COD values at the immersion site on the day of idol immersion were also observed.
 By the time of post-immersion monitoring, the river water rejuvenates itself due to continuous flow of water, which is indicated by lowering of BOD values and other parameters in Kuakhai and Daya rivers along Bhubaneswar city.
-However, in Kathajodi river, BOD value at the immediate downstream and downstream station of immersion site in Post-immersion period is more than that in During-immersion period.
-This may be attributed to the discharge of water from the idol immersion pond where the left-overs of dumped materials have not been removed in the subsequent days of immersion. - During immersion period increase in the conductivity and total dissolved solid at the immersion site in comparison to the upstream and downstream stations may be ascribed to the leaching of dissolved materials form the puja materials and idols immersed in the water body. - Variation in concentrations of heavy metals such as cadmium, lead, copper and hexavalent chromium during the period of study was not significant. - Concentration of heavy metals such as cadmium, chromium, iron, lead, zinc and copper in both during-immersion and post-immersion period remain much below the tolerance limit for most beneficial uses of water.
+However, BOD values of the river water at all these monitoring locations remained well within the tolerance limit of 3.0 mg/l during all the three phases of monitoring. - BOD values in Musa river in Pre-immersion period was more than the tolerance limit of 3.0 mg/l.
+Immersion of idols in the Musa river has increased the BOD level significantly. - During immersion period increase in the conductivity and total dissolved solid at the immersion site in comparison to the upstream and downstream stations may be ascribed to the leaching of dissolved materials form the puja materials and idols immersed in the water body. - Variation in concentrations of heavy metals such as cadmium, lead, copper and hexavalent chromium during the period of study was not significant. - Concentration of heavy metals such as cadmium, chromium, iron, lead, zinc and copper in both during-immersion and post-immersion period remain much below the tolerance limit for most beneficial uses of water.
 This may be correlated to the very slow leaching process of heavy metals from the synthetic paints and other materials used in the idols in natural conditions of water bodies.

-- Further, because of the preventive measures taken by the district administration not to allow the water of idol immersion ponds to flow into the river, water quality of downstream stations in during-immersion and Post-immersion periods mostly remained well within the tolerance limits of the designated use. - BOD values in Musa river in Pre-immersion period was more than the tolerance limit of 3.0 mg/l.
-Immersion of idols in the Musa river has increased the BOD level significantly.
-However, the concentration of heavy metals such as cadmium, chromium, iron, lead, zinc and copper remained within the tolerance limit during the period of study. - From the study, it may be concluded that all the parameters specified for the study remained within the tolerance limit for designated class of the river i.e. Class-C (Drinking water source with conventional treatment followed by disinfection) even after immersion of idols) excepting few cases.
+- Further, because of the preventive measures taken by the district administration not to allow the water of idol immersion ponds to flow into the river, water quality of downstream stations in during-immersion and Post-immersion periods mostly remained well within the tolerance limits of the designated use. - From the study, it may be concluded that all the parameters specified for the study remained within the tolerance limit for designated class of the river i.e. Class-C (Drinking water source with conventional treatment followed by disinfection) even after immersion of idols) excepting few cases.
 Concentration of heavy metals such as cadmium, chromium, iron, lead, zinc and copper remain much below the tolerance limits and no significant impact is exerted on the heavy metal concentration of the water bodies due to immersion of idols.
-Such observation may be ascribed to the heavy flow in river during that period.
 Though some of the physical and chemical parameters like Turbidity, electrical conductivity, TDS and BOD shows higher values during-immersion period in comparison to the pre-and post-immersion period, but still remained much below the tolerance limit.
 Further, immersion of idols in the temporary immersion ponds has minimized the probability of contamination of the main course of river water.